rmoestl/d3v4-es2015-testbed/README.md

 ## Motivation
 [d3.js version 4.x](https://github.com/d3/d3/blob/master/CHANGES.md) is based on [ES2015 / ES6](https://babeljs.io/learn-es2015/) introducing nice features such as *arrow functions*.
 At the beginning of 2017 browsers don't fully support the new JavaScript standard.
 But we like to use ES2015 today, especially because larger frameworks like [Ember]() work with it out of the box.

+## Prerequisites
+Granted you already have npm installed on your machine, you'll need two additinal tools before you start:
+- `npm install -g budo`
+- `npm install -g browserify`

+In addition you need some development dependencies installed.
+Since npm is smart enough to install the dependencies declared in `package.json`, we simply call `npm install`.

 ## How to run it
 - Simply run `npm run start`